estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 Lets dive in into the world of _plugin based architectures for enterprise apps using **Web Components**_ and learn how to save time and money when building them with **React, Vue and Angular**.

-Also see an advanced use case by extending the functionality of the [Tour of Heroes](https://angular.io/tutorial)  Angular app, implementing an **advanced Web Component integration via a host Angular component**, to display the universe each hero belongs to. ----->A [video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) of the [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg) about this app is included!<-------
+Also see an advanced use case by extending the functionality of the [Tour of Heroes](https://angular.io/tutorial)  Angular app, implementing an **advanced Web Component integration via a host Angular component**, to display the universe each hero belongs to.
+A [video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) of the [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg) about this app is included!